cloudedbats/cloudedbats_wurb_2020/README.md

 - Open a web browser and go to http://10.3.141.1:8000
 - Check "Geographic location" and "Settings".
 - Press "Start recording".
+- Connect headphones (3.5 mm connection on the Raspberry Pi) and listen to the bats.
 - Record some bats.
 - Press "Stop recording".